-To test an emergency lighting system and system dependant, our engineer will simulate a mains power failure on the normal lighting circuit/circuits or individual luminaries.
+To test an emergency lighting system, our engineer will simulate a mains power failure on the normal lighting circuit/circuits or individual luminaries.
 This will force the emergency lighting system to operate via the battery supply.
 This test can be carried out manually or automatically.

-A simulated mains failure can be achieved by either installing/utilising a test switch or isolating the circuit at source.
+A simulated mains failure can be achieved by providing a switch to isolate all lighting circuits/individual circuits/individual luminaires.

-In a system with a single switch for the whole building or a large circuit, after simulating the mains failure the engineer will walk the applicable area to check all emergency luminaires are operating correctly.
-After restoring the mains supply, the applicable area of the building or circuit must be walked again, to ensure that the emergency lights are recharging.
+In a system with a single switch for the whole building or a large circuit, after simulating the mains failure the engineer will walk the whole building or circuit, to check all emergency luminaire are operating correctly.
+After restoring the mains supply, the whole building or circuit must be walked again, to ensure that the emergency lights are recharging.

 Monthly Emergency Lighting Tests

-The period of simulated failure should be sufficient for the purpose of this test, all components, e.g. lamps and batteries.
+The period of simulated failure should be enough for the purpose of this test while missing damage to the system components, e.g. Lamps.
 During this period, all luminaires and signs shall be checked to ensure that the present, clean and functioning correctly.

 Annual Emergency Lighting Tests

-In addition to the above, an annual test for the full rated duration of the emergency lights (e.g. 3 hours) will be carried out.
-The emergency lights must be operational at the end of this test.
+A test for the full rated duration of the emergency lights (e.g. 3 hours) will be carried out.
+The emergency lights must still be working at the end of this test.